lhr-solar/BPS/Docs/source/glossary.rst

     A resistor to Vcc that pulls a wire's voltage to logical '1' when it disconnects from some other source.

   Pulse Width Modulation
-    A method of controlling the speed of a peripheral by quickly turning it on and off and controlling how long it stays on for.
+    A method of controlling the power usage of a peripheral by quickly turning it on and off and controlling how long it stays on for.
 Used to control the speed of the fans.

   Push-Pull
     A configuration of a pin on a microcontroller where typically logical '0' corresponds to 0V, which logical '1' corresponds to the operating voltage (Vcc).
 Using this configuration, there can only be one source on a wire that drives communication/control.
 It stands in opposition to an "open drain" configuration.